MonstrousSoftware/DuckField/README.md

 So what are the changes made in the vertex shader?

-The attribute vec4 i_offset is defined if 'instance' is defined.
-This will contain the data of the instance.
-And we define a little function to provide a rotation matrix in the horizontal plane.
+The attribute mat4 `i_worldTrans` is defined if 'instance' is defined.
+This will contain the data (the transformation matrix) of the instance.

     #if defined(instanced)
-        attribute vec4 i_offset;       // instanced data (X, scale Y, Z, rotation angle around Y)

-        mat2 rotate(float angle) {
-            return mat2(
-                cos(angle), -sin(angle),
-                sin(angle), cos(angle)
-                );
-        }
+        attribute mat4 i_worldTrans;
     #endif // instanced

-Then we add some conditional code to modify the vertex position vector just before it is emitted via gl_Position:
+Then we add some conditional code to modify the vertex position vector just before it is emitted via gl_Position.
+To get the lighting correct the normal vector is multiplied by the transposed inverse of the transform matrix.

     ...
     // vec4 pos is world position of the vertex

+    vec3 normalVec = a_normal;
     #if defined(instanced)
-        pos.xz = rotate(i_offset.w)*pos.xz;             // rotate around Y axis
-        pos.y *= i_offset.y;                            // scale in Y direction
-        pos += vec4(i_offset.x, 0, i_offset.z, 0.0);    // offset in horizontal plane
+        pos *= i_worldTrans;
+        normalVec = a_normal * transpose(inverse(mat3(i_worldTrans)));
     #endif

     v_position = vec3(pos.xyz) / pos.w;